Summary

 Well Services: Value vs Momentum

 Well services value matrix vs 10-Day momentum is plotted with bubble size proportional to market cap.
 Larger cap SLB appears to be most resistant to short term trends, while smaller caps (NEX, OTCPK:SNVVF, & HLX) have responded sharply.
-By value matrix, smaller caps (RES, NEX, & BOOM) score highest while NOV & CHX score lowest amongst oilfield chemicals and equipment suppliers.
+By value matrix, smaller caps (RES, NEX, & BOOM) score highest while SLB scores lowest amongst well services providers.

 Engineering, Lab Services, Frac Sand, & Other: Value vs Momentum